BACK TO INDEX

 Conference articles

 1. P. Yu and E.D.
 Sontag.
 A necessary condition for non-monotonic dose response, with an application to a kinetic proofreading model.
 In Proc.
-2024 63rd IEEE Conference on Decision and Control (CDC), 2024.
-Note: To appear.
-Note: there is an extended version in arXiv; journal paper in preparation.[PDF] Keyword(s): systems biology, IFFL, dose response.
+2024 63rd IEEE Conference on Decision and Control (CDC), pages 4823-4829, 2024.
+Note: Note: there is an extended version in arXiv; also, a journal paper is in preparation.[PDF] Keyword(s): systems biology, IFFL, dose response.

 Abstract: